 The Anthropology Section Archives consist of 10,000 photographs and 350 linear feet of collection documentation, related documents, and items pertinent to our exhibit, research, and collection history.

-Dr. Amy Gusick is Associate Curator of Anthropology and Native American Graves Protection and Repatriation Act Officer.
+Dr. Amy Gusick is Curator of Anthropology and Native American Graves Protection and Repatriation Act Officer.
 She is an archaeologist who studies human-environment dynamics, development of maritime societies, peopling of the Americas, initial human dispersals around the Pacific Rim, and maritime cultural landscapes.

 Dr. Amber Lincoln is responsible for the day-to-day management of the Archaeology collection and assists with the museum’s responsibilities under Native American Graves Protection and Repatriation Act (NAGPRA) and California NAGPRA.
 Amber aspires to support descendent communities as they endeavor to share knowledge of their histories, cultures and material practices.